-No amount of pondering will help me understand why anyone sings in the shower before breakfast, or why one would send every cell phone contact a text message before the sun barely even has time to peek over the horizon.
-Therefore, I don’t expect cheerful morning people to understand me unless they have suggestions for doing so.
-In an effort to educate, here are some tips for cheerful morning people.
+No amount of pondering will help me understand why anyone sings in the shower before breakfast or why one would send cell phone contacts text messages before the sun barely even has time to peek over the horizon.
+And, I'm guessing these people don’t understand me.
+So in an effort to educate, here is some information for cheerful morning people.

 1. “Good” and “morning” are the only functional words in my

 vocabulary when I first get up.
 Don’t expect more.

 2. Never mistake this time of day for “quality time.”

 3. At this point I really don’t care what your plans are for the

 day.
 You plan to buy a new Mercedes?
 Whatever!

 4. Don’t sing even one ditty to me.
 I heard them all before I was

 ten.
 Now, as then, I’m sure that would irritate me – a lot.

 5. You pretending I’m not in the room will add greatly to my peace of